Katherine A. McGlynn, Ph.D., M.P.H.

 |Address:||NCI Shady GroveRoom 7E104|

 Dr. McGlynn received an M.P.H. in population studies from Tulane University and a Ph.D. in epidemiology from the University of Pennsylvania.
-She conducted postdoctoral research at Fox Chase Cancer Center in Philadelphia, PA, where she subsequently served as a faculty member prior to joining the Hormonal and Reproductive Epidemiology Branch in 1998.
-Dr. McGlynn was the recipient of an NIH Merit Award in 2006 her study of testicular cancer.
+She conducted postdoctoral research on liver cancer at the Fox Chase Cancer Center, where she subsequently served as a faculty member before coming to the NCI in 1998.
+Dr. McGlynn has been the recipient of an NIH Merit Award for her study of testicular cancer among military servicemen and an NCI Outstanding Mentor Award.

-The incidence of both testicular cancer and primary liver cancer are increasing in many populations, although there is wide geographic and ethnic variability in their rates.
-The reasons for the increases in incidence of both tumors are not well understood.
-We are using a variety a study designs to investigate environmental and genetic risk factors that may contribute to the increasing rates.
+The incidence of both testicular cancer and primary liver cancer are increasing in many populations, although there is wide geographic and ethnic variability in their incidence.
+Dr. McGlynn has been using a variety of study designs to investigate environmental and genetic risk factors that may contribute to the increasing rates.

 To request an interview with a DCEG investigator, contact the NCI Office of Media Relations: